 Further provisions regulating the operation and manner of operation of the general session and extended general session shall be regulated by the court enactment.

 Article 36 Court Departments

-Court departments may be established in courts to deal with the matters in the same legal field, with the exception of minor offence departments, which are established in all municipal courts.
+Court departments may be established in courts to deal with the matters in the same legal field.